jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Create customer _POST_.md

 ## Jig (screen)

-- On the list of customers jig configure an `go-to` action that adds the *Add Customer* button to the list and links to the create-customer jig.
+- On the list of customers jig configure a `go-to` action that adds the *Add Customer* button to the list and links to the create-customer jig.
 - In a default jig add a local data provider datasource with a query to get the us\_states data.
 Add a query parameter to set the state of the region field once the state field is selected.
 - Add a form component to capture the customer details with each field's instanceId containing the same name as the body parameters in the function.
 - For the state field configure a dropdrown with an expression to get the list of states for selection.
 - For the region use an expression that uses the datasource `queryParameters` value.
 This allows the region to auto populate on the form on the state is selected in the dropdown.
 - Add an `execute-entity` action to call the function that will create the customer record in the local table (using `method: create`) and in the REST service (`function: rest-create-customer`).
 Use an expression to specify the value for each of the function's parameters.
+The `parameters` create the record in the REST service, while the `data `property creates the record in the local database.

 :::CodeblockTabs
 create-customers.jigx